Levin August von Bennigsen: Early service

+Napoleonic Wars

-In 1806 Bennigsen was in command of one of the Russian armies operating against Napoleon, when he fought the Battle of Pultusk and met the emperor in person in the bloody battle of Eylau (8 February 1807).
+In 1806, Bennigsen was in command of one of the Russian armies operating against Napoleon, when he fought the Battle of Pultusk and met the emperor in person in the bloody battle of Eylau (8 February 1807).
 In the Battle of Pultusk he resisted French troops under Jean Lannes before retreating.
-This brought him the Order of St. George of the Second Degree while after the battle of Eylau he was awarded Order of St. Andrew - the highest order in the Russian empire.
+This brought him the Order of St. George of the Second Degree while after the battle of Eylau he was awarded Order of St. Andrew — the highest order in the Russian empire.
 Here he could claim to have inflicted the first reverse suffered by Napoleon, but six months later Bennigsen met with the crushing defeat of Friedland (14 June 1807) the direct consequence of which was the treaty of Tilsit.

 Bennigsen was heavily criticised for the Battle of Friedland and for the decline of discipline in the army and now retired for some years, but in the campaign of 1812 he reappeared in the army in various responsible positions.
 He was present at Borodino, and defeated Murat in the engagement of Tarutino where he was wounded in the leg, but on account of a quarrel with Marshal Kutuzov, the Russian commander-in-chief, he was compelled to retire from active military employment on 15 November.

 After the death of Kutuzov, Bennigsen was recalled and placed at the head of an army.
 Bennigsen participated in the battles of Bautzen and Lützen, leading one of the columns that made the decisive attack on the last day of the Battle of Leipzig (16–19 October 1813).
 On the same evening he was made a count by the emperor Alexander I, and he afterwards commanded the forces which operated against Marshal Davout in North Germany, most notably in the year-long Siege of Hamburg (1813–14).
-After the Treaty of Fontainebleau he was awarded the St. George order of the First Degree - the highest Russian military order - for his actions in the Napoleonic wars in general.
+After the Treaty of Fontainebleau, he was awarded the St. George order of the First Degree — the highest Russian military order – for his actions in the Napoleonic Wars in general.

+Later life

 After the general peace Bennigsen held a command from 1815 to 1818, when he retired from active service and settled on his Hanoverian estate of Banteln near Hildesheim.
 By the end of his life he completely lost his sight.
-He died on 31 December 1826, in Banteln, eight years after he had retired.
+He died on 3 December 1826, in Banteln, eight years after he had retired.
 His son, Count Alexander Levin von Bennigsen (1809-1893) was a distinguished Hanoverian statesman.

 Bennigsen wrote the three-volume "Mémoires du général Bennigsen", which was published in Paris in 1907-1908.
-Though they contain "fascinating" details regarding the Russian wars and battles between 1806-1813, the work often beautifies historical facts.
+Though they contain "fascinating" details regarding the Russian wars and battles between 1806 and 1813, the work often beautifies historical facts.
+English edition of Bennigsen's memoirs of 1806-1807 campaign appeared in 2023.